 Folate and folic acid are similar but not the same.

 Folic acid needs to be converted into the active form, folate by the liver to be used in your body.
 Not everyone converts folic acid into folate with the same efficiency.
+Some people have what is called a MTHFR mutation.
+To find out more about this mutation and how to know if you have, it checkout my article on the MTHFR mutation.
 I recommend finding a prenatal supplement that contains folate instead of folic acid.
 By taking folate you don’t need to worry about the conversion of folic acid to folate.

 Iron is important in pregnancy.
 The growing fetus requires iron and therefore diminishes the maternal iron stores.
 Many women are anemic before pregnancy and the problem only worsen during pregnancy.
 It is estimated that 19% of pregnant women are anemic.